nulib/meadow/doc/wireframes/README.md

 ## Contributing
 - Install [sketch iconfont](https://github.com/keremciu/sketch-iconfont) and [sketch iconfont font bundle](https://github.com/keremciu/font-bundles)
+- You may need to install webfonts.
+Google's webfont pack can be installed with `curl https://raw.githubusercontent.com/qrpike/Web-Font-Load/master/install.sh | sh` if you want all of them.
+Alternately, you can use brew and tap the font cask. `brew tap homebrew/cask-font&& brew cask install font-roboto`
 - Branch and make edits to ingestion-engine-wireframes.sketch
 - As much as possible use styles from the "style guide" or "basic layout compontents"
 - Move any outdated wireframes to "_old"